U.S. sanctions Venezuela's foreign minister, Venezuelan judge

 Since the United States recognized Guaido in January, Arreaza has been a regular visitor to the United States, specifically the United Nations in New York, where he has lobbied countries to build support for Maduro.

 He is married to the eldest daughter of Hugo Chavez, Venezuela’s former president who died in 2013 of cancer.
-It was not immediately clear whether the sanctions would affect his travel to the United Nations.
+It was not immediately clear whether the sanctions would affect his travel to the U.N.

-Arreaza has spoken at United Nations Security Council meetings on Venezuela and held lengthy press conferences.
+Arreaza has spoken at U.N.
+Security Council meetings on Venezuela and held lengthy press conferences.
 On Thursday he addressed a meeting of the 193-member U.N.
 General Assembly on multilateralism.

 He met with U.N.
 Secretary-General Antonio Guterres on Wednesday and discussed the humanitarian situation in the country, a U.N. spokesman said.
 Arreaza also met with Iranian Foreign Minister Mohammad Javad Zarif in New York on Wednesday.

-He is prolific on Twitter, directly taking on U.S. President Donald Trump and White House national security adviser John Bolton.
+He is active on Twitter, directly taking on U.S. President Donald Trump and White House national security adviser John Bolton.

-Reporting by Susan Heavey, Makini Brice and Lesley Wroughton, and Michelle Nichols at the United Nations; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Susan Heavey, Makini Brice and Lesley Wroughton, and Michelle Nichols at the United Nations; Editing by Chizu Nomiyama, Jonathan Oatis and Richard Chang